KILTprotocol/docs/docs/develop/workshop/03-attester/03-ctype.md

 You can think of it as the data model for your claim.

-Before the <span class="label-role attester">Attester</span> can issue attestations, they need to decide which CType they support.
+Before the <span className="label-role attester">Attester</span> can issue attestations, they need to decide which CType they support.
 A traffic authority will only issue driver's licenses (=> CType for drivers license) and not trade register excerpts.
 Since CTypes enable interoperability between attesters, it is highly recommended to use existing CTypes instead of creating new ones.
 But in this workshop, we create our own CType.